Vegetable Romanesco Soup

 So we told you about the Romanesco and we love us some them!
 See what we did there?
 Two sets of paraphrased song lyrics — let us know which two in the comments!
 Hints: A Beatle and a Braxton.
 Back to to Romanesco Broccoli and Potato Soup!
 And more importantly, about Romanesco — until last week, I’d never eaten it before.
 I’d never seen it before moving to Europe.
 So of course, I had to try it.

-As for the soup, it’s awesome and chock full of chard, zucchini, snow peas and a wee bit of sausage and bacon!
+As for the soup, it’s awesome and chock full of chard, zucchini, and wee bit of snow peas!
 It makes for a delicious lunch and honestly, it’s filling so you don’t have to add anything more.

 I think I hear someone in the kitchen going in for seconds!
 I need to eat before it gets cold or there’s none left.
 Have a try and let us know what you think!
 Happy Holidays!